Yb1ku/SAEs-for-Sentence-BERT/docs/introduction.md

 - **SAE models**: Overview of the different Sparse Autoencoder architectures used (Vanilla, TopK, JumpReLU).
 - **Activation Store**: Details of the component responsible for extracting and buffering SBERT embeddings.
 - **Training**: Description of the training pipeline and configuration options for SAE models.
-- **TUtorials**: Practical examples and notebooks demonstrating how to use the codebase.
+- **Tutorials**: Practical examples and notebooks demonstrating how to use the codebase.
 - **Results**: Analysis of the features obtained from the SAEs and their interpretation.
 ---